simplyboo6/Vimtur/README.md

 * Because of pre-caching it's possible to quickly skip through videos and loading times are minimal.
 * All videos are transcoded to a high-quality, if the source video is h264 it's just copied.
 Often this means h264 source videos are transcoded quickly but it also means a reasonably fast network is required.
 * Tested on Ubuntu 16.04 & 18.04 64-bit and Windows 10 64-bit.

-## Setup
-On Ubuntu/Debian run:
-`sudo apt-get install graphicsmagick ffmpeg`

-For Windows install graphicsmagick, ffmpeg and ffprobe.
-Make sure they're in your `PATH` variable.

-### As a server
-`npm install && npm run server`

-### As an Electron app
-`npm install && npm run postinstall && npm run electron`

-Or to create binaries run:
-`npm install && npm run dist`

-## Running
-Specifying a path as the last argument when doing any launch will set the config to be used by the instance.
-Such as: `npm run start /data/Pictures/config.json`.
-It's also possible to set `CONFIG_PATH` or `DATA_DIR` and `CACHE_DIR` as specified under the Docker section instead.

 ## Docker
 The server can be run as a Docker instance.
 It accepts the following environment variables: